 BELOW FIND THE ORIGINAL MINUTES OF THE OLYMPIAN SOCIETY FOR 1920-1925.

-THE TRANSCRIPTIONS WERE DONE BY TAYLOR GULLEY.
+THE TRANSCRIPTIONS WERE COMPLETED SEPARATELY BY STUDENTS: SARAH ROCKER; TAYLOR GULLEY.